-In a time when Colombians are sick and tired of water because of the incessant torrential rains that have hit the country since last year, in a time during Colombia’s worst natural disaster in its history that has affected more than 3 million people and flooded over 2.5 million acres of land, in a time when we have welcomed with open arms President Juan Manuel Santos’s declaration this week that the weather phenomenon of La Niña is finally over, I am here to tell you that our concerns regarding water should not be shelved just yet.
+In a time when Colombians are sick and tired of water because of the incessant torrential rains that have hit the country since last year, in a time during Colombia’s worst natural disaster in its history that has affected more than 3 million people and flooded over 2.5 million acres of land, in a time when we have welcomed with open arms President Juan Manuel Santos’s declaration this week that the weather phenomenon of La Niña is finally over, I am here to tell you we should not shelve our water concerns just yet.

-I predict that one of the most pressing issues of this century for Colombia is coping with the growing needs of water and sanitation within cities.
+I predict one of the most pressing issues of this century for Colombia is learning to cope with the growing needs of water and sanitation within cities.

 Let’s contextualize the issue.

 Though Colombia is one of the six countries that hosts much of the world’s freshwater, that freshwater is threatened with contamination and drying up.
 For example, half of the country’s departments have registered contaminated drinking water.
-More appalling is that only 12.5% of departments actually offer water that is safe for consumption.
-The situation has left 15% of departments offering “high risk” water to their citizens.
+More appalling is that only 12.5% of departments offer water safe for consumption.
+The situation has left 15% of departments to offer “high risk” water to their residents.

-Further, as freshwater becomes more scarce and polluted, it will become a highly sought resource that has the potential to spark wars like oil has in the 20th and 21st centuries.
+Further, as freshwater becomes more scarce and polluted, it will become a highly sought resource with the potential to spark wars, like oil has in the 20th and 21st centuries.
 Countries with the power to do so will do what they can to get their hands on such freshwater reserves either by means of cooperation, soft power, or hard power.
-Since Colombia is one of the top-six water reserves in the world, the country is bound to become of great interest like the oil producing countries have been during our oil age.
+Since Colombia is one of the top-six water reserves in the world, the country is bound to become of great interest, like the oil producing countries have been during our oil age.

 Another factor to keep in mind is that Colombia’s population is becoming more and more urbanized.
-With 75% of Colombians living in urban areas (2010) and with an annual urbanization rate of change of 1.7% (estimates for 2010-2015), we have to anticipate potential future concerns regarding water.
-The fact that 45.5% (2009) of Colombians live below the poverty line and that distribution of family income is getting worse – Gini index: 53.8 (1996), 58.5 (2009); Colombia now the 8th worst in the world for income inequality – we can anticipate near and long term threats affecting a large percentage of our population.
+With 75% of Colombians living in urban areas (2010) and with an annual urbanization rate of change of 1.7% (estimates for 2010-2015), we must anticipate potential future water concerns.
+The fact that 45.5% (2009) of Colombians live below the poverty line and that distribution of family income is getting worse—Gini index: 53.8 (1996), 58.5 (2009); Colombia now the 8th worst in the world for income inequality—we can anticipate near and long-term threats affecting a large percentage of our population.

 Many Colombians live in slums or informal settlements that are scattered around the country’s cities.
 One main challenge that will continue to evolve is providing our poor with adequate water and sanitation facilities.
 According to the UN’s Water and Cities Facts and Figures, around the world “the urban poor pay up to 50 times more for a liter of water than their rich neighbors, since they often have to buy their water from private vendors.”
 Colombia has not been immune to this international phenomenon.

-Along with a desire for democracy and more jobs, many of the political changes going on in the Arab world at the moment also have to do with the current rise in food prices.
+Along with a desire for democracy and more jobs, many of the political changes going on in the Arab world now also concern the current rise in food prices.
 We should not think lightly of the issue.
-Food prices are also rising in Colombia and the water situation is getting worse.
+Food prices are also rising in Colombia, and the water situation is getting worse.
 Water is a major security issue and should be a variable in the country’s policy of Democratic Security and Defense.
-The government, however, has been quite pathetic when dealing with this issue by not having a clear strategy for managing land and controlling water sources.
+The government, however, has been quite pathetic when dealing with this topic by not having a clear strategy for managing land and controlling water sources.
 This needs to change.

 The government, however, is not entirely at fault nor are we utterly helpless.
-For one thing, we can be more careful and cautious about the amount of water we actually use (read: waste).
-As a result of the constant rains caused by La Niña, Colombia has never seen this much water.
-Yet, as our lands become inundated, we are slowly on a path toward water shortage, a water crisis.
+For one thing, we can be more careful and cautious about the amount of water we use (read: waste).
+Because of the constant rains caused by La Niña, Colombia may never have seen this much water.
+Yet, as our lands become inundated, we are on a slow path toward water shortage, a water crisis.
 The more we let water flow through our faucets when it is not needed, the closer we are to a thirsty future for all.

-We speak of the “sin” it is to waste food. “¡Qué pecado!” says my grandmother.
-Yet, for some reason we do not think of water as food when we go about our day: taking showers, brushing teeth, washing dishes, mopping floors, washing cars, watering lawns (often simply for aesthetic value), and so on.
-In spite of this, without water there is no food.
-Without water there is no life, period.
+Colombians speak of the “sin” it is to waste food. “¡Qué pecado!” says my grandmother.
+Yet, for some reason, we do not think of water as food when we go about our day: taking showers, brushing teeth, washing dishes, mopping floors, washing cars, watering lawns (often simply for aesthetic value), and so on.
+Despite this, without water there is no food.
+Without water there is no life.
+Period.

 The waste may also be rooted in the ignorance about how our lifestyle and everyday consumption patterns use/waste water.
 For example, according to The Conservation Blog of The Nature Conservancy, there are many things we could do to save water if we simply learned the facts about hidden water and how to conserve more.
 Below are some examples The Nature Conservancy provides: